 Butte is a medium-sized city located in the state of Montana.
 With a population of 33,922 people and seven constituent neighborhoods, Butte is the fifth largest community in Montana.
-Much of the housing stock in Butte was built prior to World War II, making it one of the older and more historic cities in the country.
+Butte has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Butte is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Butte is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Butte is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Butte who work in office and administrative support (11.84%), sales jobs (10.95%), and management occupations (8.53%).

-The population of Butte overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Butte, 23.63% have at least a bachelor's degree.
+The education level of Butte citizens is a little higher than the average for US cities and towns: 23.63% of adults in Butte have at least a bachelor's degree.

 The per capita income in Butte in 2010 was $23,848, which is upper middle income relative to Montana, and middle income relative to the rest of the US.
 This equates to an annual income of $95,392 for a family of four.
 However, Butte contains both very wealthy and poor people as well.